What is Coalesce Function

 SQL> select coalesce(1,2,3) from dual; COALESCE(1,2,3) --------------- 1 SQL> SELECT COALESCE(null, null, null, 'X', 'Y'); COALESCE(...) --------------- X

-Suppose we have a employee oracle table consisting address1, address2 and address3 and we can want to print the first not-null address of the employees from the table in order of priority address1 > address2 > address3
+Suppose we have an employee oracle table consisting of address1, address2, and address3 and we can want to print the first not-null address of the employees from the table in order of priority address1 > address2 > address3

 select emp_name, COALESCE(address1,address2,address3) from employee;

 - Coalesce is generalization of NVL function.
 NVL function can be used for two expressions ,while coalesce can be used for Many